Harsh-Mehta/Licensed-Sponsors-List-Viewer/README.md

 ## Usage

-1. (Optional) Create a virtual environment and activate it
+1. (Optional) Create a virtual environment and activate it.
 2. Install all the dependencies using the following command:
     ```bash
     pip install -r requirements.txt